 - Decreased vehicle performance

 - Engine overheat or failure

 One of the most common causes of oil pressure drops is a faulty oil pump.
 If the oil pump isn’t working correctly, the passageways between the rotors may become broader, effectively decreasing the flow rate.
 It will cost you between $300 and $2500 to replace a faulty oil pump.
 The new part replacement may cost $100-$500, while the labor cost is between $200-$2,000.

 The CoPilot app is the smartest way to buy a car.
 Search all listings in your area, get notified about deals, new listings, and price drops, or chat with one of our copilots for some hands-on advice.

 Avoiding 4.6 Engine Problems

-Prior to purchasing a vehicle that has the Ford 4.6 engine, you’ll want to make sure that the vehicle has had the above issues addressed specifically.
-If the person or dealer that you are purchasing knows the history - great!
-If not, then you may be in for a bit more work to ensure that you don’t run into costly issues.
+Before purchasing a vehicle with the Ford 4.6 engine, you’ll want to ensure that the car has had the above issues addressed explicitly.
+If the person or dealer you are purchasing knows the history, great!
+If not, you may be in for a bit more work to ensure that you don’t run into costly issues.